mqasimkh/mqasimkh/README.md

 I am an electrical engineer, solo entrepreneur, and web developer who loves troubleshooting gadgets and making cool things for the internet.

-I also founded a popular [technology blog](https://alltech.how/) where I write how-to guides for various gadgets and tips & tutorials for different software and web apps.
+I also founded a popular technology blog, [All Tech How](https://alltech.how/), where I write how-to guides for various gadgets and tips & tutorials for different software and web apps.

 You can contact me at my email: muhammad@alltech.how